albenaveseli/DataSecurity_Detyra2/README.md

 - `MorseMap.cs` – Stores the bidirectional mappings between alphanumeric characters/symbols and their Morse representations.
 - `MorsePlayer.cs` – Plays the Morse Code using `Console.Beep()`.
 Handles timing between dots, dashes, letters, and words.

+##  Insights & Highlights

+-  **Separation of Concerns**
+  Each core functionality (encoding, decoding, mapping, playback) is implemented in its own class: `MorseEncoder`, `MorseDecoder`, `MorseMap`, and `MorsePlayer`.
+This modular structure promotes better readability, testing, and maintenance.

 ##  **Description of the Morse Code Logic**